 By train it takes between 10 and 13 hours to complete the journey from Bangkok to Lamphun, which is the fourth to final stop on Thailand’s Northern Railway line which runs from Bangkok to Chiang Mai.

 There are 5 direct trains per day from Bangkok to Lamphun.

 - The fastest train from Bangkok to Lamphun is Train #7 departing at 09:05, which is scheduled to complete the journey in 10 hours 09 minutes.

 - The slowest train from Bangkok to Lampang is Train #109 departing at 14:15, which is scheduled to arrive 13 hours 28 minutes later at 03:43.

 Buy Tickets from Bangkok to Lamphun

-Use the Search Box below to find your train tickets from Bangkok to Lamphun:
+Use the Search Box below to buy your train tickets from Bangkok to Lamphun.

 Ticket Prices from Bangkok to Lamphun